health alternative header

 • Alternative Medicine

-Alternative medicine has been described as "any of various systems of healing or treating disease (as chiropractic, homeopathy) not included in the traditional medical curricula taught in the United States and Britain".
+Alternative medicine has been described as "any of various systems of healing or treating disease (as chiropractic, homeopathy) not included in the traditional medical curriculs taught in the United Staates and Britain".

 Alternative medicine is used in place of conventional medicine.
 An example of an alternative therapy is using a special diet to treat cancer instead of undergoing surgery, radiation, or chemotherapy that has been recommended by a conventional doctor.